 The reason is a combination of employee preferences and a constant influx of new devices into the market.
 Some employees want the latest iPhone while others do not want to change their old device.
-Some employees like Samsung’s phone better than iPhones.
+Some employees like Samsung phones better than iPhones.
 The range of models that need support is now incredibly vast.

 IT needs to deploy security patches to all of these phones and make sure all LOB applications work on all models.
 If HP releases a new driver that works better with Microsoft Teams, then the driver needs to work with all the HP models in the organization’s hardware fleet.

-In my role as CTO, I get a few suggestions of new models of phones or servers or laptops to add into the catalogue every week.
-In parallel, I also get a few requests every month to reduce cost of supporting and managing devices.
+In my role as CTO, I get a few suggestions of new models of phones or servers or laptops to add to the catalog every week.
+In parallel, I also get a few requests every month to reduce the cost of supporting and managing devices.